Frequently Asked Questions

 For each mentor-protégé team, the specific time will vary and will be tailored for the needs of the team members.
 Mentors can expect their duties to take from ten minutes to two hours per week, depending on the needs of the protégé.
 With a protégé who has an excellent background in education, the mentor should anticipate the following minimum contacts:

-- A minimum of one informal observation of the protégé teaching a lesson during the period of performance school year
+- A minimum of one informal observation: mentor observes protege or protege observes mentor during the period of performance school year.

-- A minimum of two routine contacts per month (e.g., email, phone, in-person, virtual platform, etc.)
+- A minimum of two routine contacts per month (e.g., text, email, phone, mail, virtual platform, in person)

 Either mentor or protégé may initiate contacts.
 Whenever possible, a regular schedule of contacts should be established by the team members.
 It is the responsibility of the protégé to document all contacts on the Contact Log.